andreasbehnke/ansible-role-docker/README.md

 Applications of the list docker_apps are defined by this object properties:

 * name: The application name, will be used by systemctl to start and stop application
-* url: URL to docker compose file
+* url: URL to docker compose file or ...
+* src: ... path to local docker compose file
 * env: Dictonary of application environment variables and their values